THE NUMBER ONE BESTSELLER/A RICHARD & JUDY BOOKCLUB 2018 PICK

-Jack Reacher takes an aimless stroll past a pawn shop in a small Midwestern town.
-In the window he sees a West Point class ring from 2005.
+Reacher sees a West Point class ring in a pawn shop window.
 It’s tiny.
-It’s a woman cadet’s graduation present to herself.
+It's a woman cadet’s graduation present to herself.
 Why would she give it up?
-Reacher’s a West Pointer too, and he knows what she went through to get it.
+Reacher was a West Pointer too, and he knows what she went through to get it.